 - Diagnostic testing and associated office visits to determine the cause of infertility.
 This includes physical examination, related laboratory testing, instruction, and medical/surgical procedures when performed for the sole purpose of diagnosing and treating an infertile state.
 Diagnostic Services for the treatment of infertility include, but are not limited to, hysterosalpingogram, laparoscopy, and pelvic ultrasound; - Assisted Reproductive Technology (ART), including egg/sperm freezing and storage, is covered regardless of diagnosis; - Artificial insemination, limited to a lifetime maximum of six cycles and sperm wash; - Cost of acquiring semen; - Infertility-related drugs or injectables; - Covered infertility-related supplies; - Charges for donor semen from donor banks or other providers; - Charges for harvesting and storage of semen other than for immediate use; and - Coverage for in vitro and in vivo fertilization, including Services or medications related to or supporting in vitro fertilization, GIFT, or ZIFT.

-NOTE: Covered Services are subject to an annual maximum benefit limit of \$35,000 (\$25,000 for medical, \$10,000 for pharmacy).
+NOTE: Covered Services are subject to an annual medical benefit limit of \$25,000.
+There is no pharmacy benefit limit.

 Covered Services do NOT include: